SuteraVR/SuteraVR/README.md

 This software is still in the **development phase** and has not yet been officially released.

+## 🧭 Concept

+- **Distributed & Decentralized**
+  - To make the metaverse as certain as reality, it must not become fragile things dependent on each company and platform.
+Virtual Reality, forever.
+  - Heavily influenced by the Fediverse built by ActivityPub.

 ## ✨ Design

-- **Destributed & Decentralized**
+- **Bloom**
-  - You can create a bloom (commonly called an instance) that works as a metaverse platform: play with friends, share worlds and items.
+  - Bloom (commonly called an instance) works as an independent metaverse platform: play with friends, share worlds and items.
 All blooms communicate with each other, and be able to access contents of other blooms.
 - **Sandbox Enviroment**
   - Complete data processing within the sandbox environment.
 Prevent viruses and malicious scripts from executing and influencing the outside world.
 - **SuteraVR SDK**